-Chronology Protection Conjecture prevents this and thus makes the world safe for historians.
-I’ve come up with a unified theory of time travel into the past that incorporates Einstein’s general theory of relativity, Hawking’s Chronology Protection Conjecture, along with other assorted bits like parallel universes that are thrown into the mix.
+The Chronology Protection Conjecture prevents this and thus makes the world safe for historians.
+I’ve come up with a unified theory of time travel into the past that incorporates Einstein’s general theory of relativity, Hawking’s Chronology Protection Conjecture, and other assorted bits like parallel universes that are thrown into the mix.

 Time travel is a staple in sci-fi stories, novels, films, and TV series.
-And, time travel is possible – in theory.
+And time travel is possible – in theory.
 We all know about journeying to the future, which we do at the rate of one second per second, whether we like it or not.
-Apart from that, if one travels at close to light speeds relative to your place of origin, you can travel to the distant future (concerning that place of origin) without aging an equivalent number of years (the twin paradox).
-Travel to the past is apparently allowed too, via the weird physics inherent in rotating worm holes and maybe Black Hole, wheree Einstein’s general theory of relativity comes into play.
+Apart from that, if one travels at close to light speeds relative to one place of origin, one can travel to the distant future (concerning that place of birth) without aging an equivalent number of years (the twin paradox).
+Travel to the past is allowed, too, via the weird physics inherent in rotating wormholes and maybe Black Holes, where Einstein’s general theory of relativity comes into play.
 The problem there is that relativity theory predicts

-worm holes, if they exist at all, will exist for nanoseconds and be very tiny to boot, and thus not very useful in the foreseeable future for time travel.
+wormholes, if they exist at all, will live for nanoseconds and be very tiny to boot, and thus not very useful in the foreseeable future for time travel.
 Because we don’t know exactly what the inside of a Black Hole is and where it leads, if anywhere, current thinking suggests that jumping into Black Holes is a more useful means for committing suicide than traveling to the past.
 However, the jury is still out on that one.

 ancestor.
 This is the sort of stuff sci-fi authors (and philosophers) love – ditto physicists!
-My favorite time travel paradox, however, is the one where you get something for nothing.
+My favorite time travel paradox, however, is where you get something for nothing.
 Say you have this edition of “Hamlet,” and you want Shakespeare to autograph it.
-So back you
+So, back you

 go in time to Shakespeare’s era.
-You knock on his door, but the housekeeper says he’s out for the day but if you leave the book he’ll autograph it and you can come by and collect it the next morning.
-When Shakespeare comes home, he sees the book, reads it, and is so impressed he spends the night making a copy.
+You knock on his door, but the housekeeper says he’s out for the day; if you leave the book, he’ll autograph it, and you can come by and collect it the next morning.
+When Shakespeare comes home, he sees the text, reads it, and is so impressed he spends the night making a copy.

-You come back the next morning, collect your now autographed edition of “Hamlet”, and return to the present day with your now very valuable book.
-The question now becomes, where did the original “Hamlet” come from?
-You didn’t write it; but Shakespeare didn’t either as he plagiarized your copy which he then passed it off as his own work.
+You return the next morning, collect your now autographed edition of “Hamlet”, and return to the present day with your now very valuable book.
+Now, where did the original “Hamlet” come from?
+You didn’t write it, but Shakespeare didn’t either, as he plagiarized your copy, which he then passed off as his work.

 READ MORE :